-Each department is responsible for implementing marking, assessment and recording within their department, which conforms to the school policy.
+Each department is responsible for implementing marking, assessment and recording within their department, which conforms to the School policy.
 At the beginning of the academic year all subject teachers will explain to pupils how their work will be marked and assessed.

 11s pupils can expect to receive approximately two pieces of homework each night, which should take 30-35 minutes each.
 A homework timetable will be issued to each pupil at the beginning of the Autumn Term.
 In addition, each night pupils will be expected to read for a minimum of 20 minutes.
+Parents will also be invited to attend two Parents' Evenings.
+During these evening progress can be discussed with subject teachers and there will be a chance to meet the Form Teachers and Head of Year.